ory/sdk/clients/client/python/docs/V0alpha2Api.md

     api_instance = v0alpha2_api.V0alpha2Api(api_client)
-    id = "id_example" # str | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). x_session_token = "X-Session-Token_example" # str | The Session Token  When using the SDK in an app without a browser, please include the session token here. (optional) cookie = "cookie_example" # str | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here.
-You only need to do this for browser- based flows. (optional)
+    id = "id_example" # str | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). x_session_token = "X-Session-Token_example" # str | The Session Token  When using the SDK in an app without a browser, please include the session token here. (optional) cookie = "Cookie_example" # str | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected. (optional)

     # example passing only required values which don't have defaults set
     try: